Loading...

 Legal Collection Specialist

 Works at the intersection of collection and law.
-Prepares legal notices, coordinates with lawyers for court proceedings, manages enforcement applications (bank freezes, travel bans, asset attachment), and handles cases that have escalated beyond amicable resolution.
+Prepares legal notices, coordinates with lawyers for court proceedings, manages enforcement applications (bank freezes, travel bans, asset attachment).
 Typically requires a legal background or paralegal qualification.

 Business Development / Client Relations